Love You Forever: Reception

 Love You Forever was listed fourth on the 2001 Publishers Weekly All-Time Bestselling Children's Books list for paperbacks at 6,970,000 copies (not including the 1,049,000 hardcover copies).
 In 2001, Maria Shriver wrote in O, The Oprah Magazine: "I have yet to read this book through without crying.
 It says so much about the circle of life, youth, parenting, and our responsibility for our parents as we grow older.
 The message is so simple yet so profound.
 Love You Forever is a great gift for anyone with a child, or even for your own parents."
 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."

 Some readers dislike the portion of the story where the mother sneaks into her grown son's home.
 One Publishers Weekly reviewer states that Love You Forever is a divisive children's book.
 "Either it moves you to tears and you love it, or it makes your skin crawl and you detest it..."
 A commentator wrote "it's either a touching account of a mother's unending love or the ultimate helicopter parenting gone bad."

 The 15 original illustrations by Sheila McGraw were sold to a Winnipeg couple in December 2005 after being exhibited at Loch Gallery in Toronto.
 The illustrations were created using a mix of crayon, marker, pastel, and pencil crayon.
 In 2014, the 17 preliminary sketches were sold to a Vancouver antiques dealer for $50,000.
 The sketches included marginalia from Munsch and the owner of Firefly Books.

+Several years after the book was first published, illustrator Sheila McGraw expressed dissatisfaction with the penultimate illustration of the father ascending the stairs.
+She prepared a replacement illustration for that page, and the new image has appeared in every printing since then.

 In 2020, playwright Topher Payne released an alternate ending for the book, which he titled Love You Forever & I'll Call Before I Come Over, with art in the style of the original.
 In Payne's version, the son installs security bars on his windows; he subsequently explains to his mother that although he still loves her, he also needs personal space.
 Payne subsequently stated: "taken as metaphor, Love You Forever is beautiful, a mother's devotion.
 Taken literally, the mother is a little nuts."